 Solar energy cost per watt vs. cost per what really matters

 Comparing commercial solar power generating systems appears, on the surface, to be relatively straightforward.
-Simply add up the initial investment expenses (everything from site preparations, equipment purchase, installation costs, legal fees—and anything else you need to spend money on in order to get your commercial solar system online) and then divide that figure by the anticipated amount of electricity the commercial solar panels will produce and you get a “cost per watt” figure.
+Simply add up the initial investment expenses (everything from site preparations, equipment purchase, installation costs, legal fees—and anything else you need to spend money on in order to get your commercial solar system online), and then divide that figure by the anticipated amount of electricity the commercial solar panels will produce.
+This gives you a “cost per watt” figure.

 Cheaper vs. better solar panels

-I always shake my head when I see commercials by carmakers touting “initial quality” awards for the vehicles they sell.
-I would hope the initial quality of a brand-new car is good!
-But what is the quality level 100-thousand miles down the road?
+You might shake your head when you see commercials by carmakers touting “initial quality” awards for the vehicles they sell.
+That's because the initial quality of a brand-new car should be good!
+But what is the quality level 100 thousand miles down the road?